andenixa/faceswap/README.md

 - Nicolas Cage.

+- Cage/Trump workspace

 download from here: https://mega.nz/#F!y1ERHDaL!PPwg01PQZk0FhWLVo5_MaQ

-### ** Pull requesting **:
+### **Pull requesting**:

+I understand some people want to help.
+But result of mass people contribution we can see in deepfakes\faceswap.
-Before PR better ask me what you want to change or add.
+High chance I will decline PR.
+Therefore before PR better ask me what you want to change or add to save your time.

-I dont need mid-progers which read about patterns and python super features and going to make 3 storey classes to abstract robust 5 strings of code.